ManuelePasini/slides-markdown/slides/digital_twins.md

 ##### Building the graph

 - Each distinct entity (unique "id") gets mapped into the graph as a node.
-- Each entity key that has an ID as a value becomes an edge with the key as the edge label.
+- Each entity key that has an NGSI ID as a value becomes an edge with the key as the edge label.
 - If an entity with the given "id" exists, update such entity in the graph

 ##### Parsing into measurement